BREEDING

 Registration and change of ownership of a Mare

-- Change of ownership of a mare at stud (payable by the purchaser) post 21 days
+- Change of ownership of a mare at stud (payable by the purchaser) (after 21 days of the event) R 870

 Registration and change of ownership of a stallion: